CabrilloRoboticsClub/tiny_hawk/hello/README.md

         - Do not touch
       - **pkg_name**
         - Directory with the same name as your package (`hello`)
-        - This is where you create nodes
+        - This is where you will write code and create nodes
         - There will be an `__init__.py` file by default

 <br>